Counterexamples to the Zassenhaus conjecture on simple modular Lie algebras: Introduction

 \section{Introduction}

-We study a conjecture by Hans Zassenhaus, which says that the outer derivation algebra $\Out(\Lg)$ is {\em solvable} for all simple modular Lie algebras $\Lg$, over an algebraically closed field $\F$ of characteristic $p>0$.
-Zassenhaus posed this conjecture in $1939$ in his book \cite{ZAS}.
+We study a conjecture by Hans Zassenhaus, which says that the outer derivation algebra $\Out(\Lg)$ is {\em solvable} for all simple modular Lie algebras $\Lg$, over a field $\F$ of characteristic $p>0$.
+Zassenhaus posed this conjecture in $1939$ in his work \cite{ZAS}.
 We have collected several results on this conjecture from the literature, and proved some results in \cite{BU67}.
 For simple modular Lie algebras over an algebraically closed field of characteristic $p>3$ the Zassenhaus conjecture is true.
 The outer derivation algebra $\Out(\Lg)$ is solvable of derived length at most three.
 In characteristic $p=2$ and $p=3$, however, there is a counterexample known in each case.
 For $p=3$ this is a simple constituent of the classical Lie algebra $\Lg_2$, namely $\mathfrak{psl}_3(\F)$.
 For $p=2$ it is a simple constituent of dimension $26$ of the classical Lie algebra $\Lf_4$. \ For $p=3$ these Lie algebras are still simple, except for $\Lg_2$ and $\Le_6$.
 In fact, $\Lg_2$ has a simple ideal $I\cong \mathfrak{psl}_3(\F)$, generated by the short roots, with $\Lg_2/I\cong I$.
 This leads to the counterexample mentioned above.
 The algebra $\Le_6$ has a $1$-dimensional center so that $\Le_6/\Lz$ is a simple modular Lie algebra of dimension $77$ in characteristic $3$.
 Its derivation algebra is abelian, so that we do not obtain another counterexample.
-For the other simple classical Lie algebras we have the following results \cite{BU67}:
+It turns out that for classical simple Lie algebras in characteristic $3$ there are no counterexamples, except for $\Lg_2/I \cong \mathfrak{psl}_3(\F)$ discussed above.
+Indeed, we have the following results, see \cite{BU67}: